Oklahoma Department of Tourism and Recreation

 The Oklahoma Department of Tourism and Recreation is a department of the government of Oklahoma within the Tourism and Branding Cabinet.
 The Department is responsible for regulating Oklahoma's tourism industry and for promoting Oklahoma as a tourist destination.
 It is the Department which established regional designations for the various parts of the state which are in common use today: Red Carpet Country (Northwest, being the Panhandle and North Central), Green Country (Northeast), Frontier Country (Central), Choctaw Country (Southeast), Chickasaw Country (South Central), and Great Plains Country (Southwest).

-The Department is under the direction of the Executive Director, who is appointed by the Governor.
-The Oklahoma Tourism and Recreation Commission serves in an advisory board to the Executive Director and is made up of eight members of the public, along with the Lieutenant Governor of Oklahoma serving as the ninth member and chair of the Commission.
+The department is under the direction of the executive director, who is appointed by the governor.
+The Oklahoma Tourism and Recreation Commission serves in an advisory board to the executive director and is made up of eight members of the public, along with the lieutenant governor of Oklahoma serving as the ninth member and chair of the commission.

 The Department of Tourism and Recreation was created in 1972 during the term of Governor David Hall.

 Leadership

-The Department of Tourism and Recreation is led by the Executive Director, who is appointed by the Governor and confirmed by the Senate.
-The current Executive Director is Jerry Winchester who was appointed April 1, 2019.
+The Department of Tourism and Recreation is led by the executive director, who is appointed by the governor and confirmed by the Senate.
+The current executive director is Shelley Zumwalt, who was appointed on October 12, 2022.

-Members of the Commission
+Members of the commission

-The Oklahoma Tourism and Recreation Commission is an advisory commission to the Executive Director.
-Eight members of the Commission are appointed by the Governor with the consent of the Oklahoma Senate.
-The Lieutenant Governor of Oklahoma serves ex officio as the ninth member and Chair of the Commission.
+The Oklahoma Tourism and Recreation Commission is an advisory commission to the executive director.
+Eight members of the commission are appointed by the governor with the consent of the Oklahoma Senate.
+The lieutenant governor of Oklahoma serves ex officio as the ninth member and chair of the commission.

-As of 2020, the members of the Commission are:
+As of 2020, the members of the commission are: